CALL NOW CLOSED We’ve had some amazing ideas for our Health issue which will be published in March 2021. We’re currently considering them.

 Are you a health activist, researcher, policymaker or practitioner?
 Are you inspired to share your experience in this issue?
 We’d love to hear from you.
 Guest co-editors for the issue are: Janice Cooper, Carter Center, Liberia; Renu Khanna, SAHAJ-Society for Health Alternatives, India; Sally Theobald, Liverpool School of Hygiene and Tropical Medicine, UK.

-Please read and share the full Call and remember, if you want to send us your idea, the deadline is 9th April 2020.
+Please read and share the full Call and remember, if you want to send us your idea, the deadline is EXTENDED to 24th April 2020.

 “Clinical Trial Volunteer Receives Wrist Band Identifier” by NIAID is licensed under CC BY 2.0